-- I. Students or former students are protected for confidentiality.
+I. Students or former students are protected for confidentiality.
 All employees of Platt College are responsible for maintaining compliance with this policy and will be subject to disciplinary action if found to be in violation.
 Educational records (including medical records) cannot be released without written permission or a Parental Affidavit of Dependency certified by a parent or guardian (See Student Consent for Release of Records).
 Medical records are not necessarily protected by FERPA.
-If such records are not protected by FERPA, they may be protected by HIPAA. - II.
-Exceptions to Confidentiality of Student Records - A. Disclosure in case of bona fide health or safety emergency and only to those in a position to render assistance. - B. Disclosure to institutional officials based on a legitimate educational need as it relates to the discharge of those officials' responsibilities. - C. Disclosure based upon a signed written consent from the student.
+If such records are not protected by FERPA, they may be protected by HIPAA.

+II.
+Exceptions to Confidentiality of Student Records

+A. Disclosure in case of bona fide health or safety emergency and only to those in a position to render assistance.

+B. Disclosure to institutional officials based on a legitimate educational need as it relates to the discharge of those officials' responsibilities.

+C. Disclosure based upon a signed written consent from the student.
 Student Consent for Release of Records must be completed by the student.

-- D. Disclosure pursuant to a lawfully issued subpoena or judicial order, in which case, the college will contact, in written form, the affected student before or immediately following the disclosure relative to the College's intent to comply with the order. - E. Disclosure to parents of a student only if the student is a dependent of the parents as defined in Section 152 of the Internal Revenue Code.
-Parental Affidavit for Academic Information Form must be completed. - F. Disclosure of records to other schools to which the student is enrolled or seeks enrollment. - G. Directory information as permitted by FERPA Act of 1974. - III.
-Student Access to Records and Right to Amend - A. A student has the right to inspect, review, and obtain a copy of his or her educational records. - B. A student may request amendments to his or her educational records if they contain inaccurate, misleading information or are in violation of the student's rights.
-(See A Summary of Your Rights Under the Fair Credit Reporting Act). - IV.
+D. Disclosure pursuant to a lawfully issued subpoena or judicial order, in which case, the college will contact, in written form, the affected student before or immediately following the disclosure relative to the College's intent to comply with the order.

+E. Disclosure to parents of a student only if the student is a dependent of the parents as defined in Section 152 of the Internal Revenue Code.
+Parental Affidavit for Academic Information Form must be completed.

+F. Disclosure of records to other schools to which the student is enrolled or seeks enrollment.

+G. Directory information as permitted by FERPA Act of 1974.

+H. Disclosure to accrediting/regulatory agencies

+I. Disclosure to officials for audit or evaluation purposes

+J. Disclosure to parties in connection with financial aid

+K. Disclosure in connection with a disciplinary proceeding

+III.
+Student Access to Records and Right to Amend

+A. A student has the right to inspect, review, and obtain a copy of his or her educational records.

+B. A student may request amendments to his or her educational records if they contain inaccurate, misleading information or are in violation of the student's rights.
+(See A Summary of Your Rights Under the Fair Credit Reporting Act).

+IV.
 In accordance with Platt College's policies, new employees (including student workers) who work with or have access to student records will be informed of the confidentiality of student records by their supervisors during orientation sessions.